AKROGIS/PDS-Data-Management/README.md

 ### `robo-copy`

-DOS batch files, that run as a nightly task, to use robo copy to sync the Park servers with changes to the PDS.
+DOS batch files, that run as a nightly task, to use robocopy to sync the Park servers with changes to the PDS.
 Also includes a batch file to use robocopy to sync an external drive with changes to the PDS.